kevinolega/callcentertrainingtips/assets/pages/sales/faq-sales.md

 permalink: /faq6sales/
 author: Kevin Olega
 ---
+## Tell me more about your program

+We designed our program to help our students become comfortable speaking English during interviews and everyday conversations.

+We use writing exercises to help you practice expressing your thoughts, discover your grammar problems, and reveal your deficiencies.

+We conduct a phone coaching session to discuss corrections and give you advice on how to communicate more effectively.

+The lessons help applicants prepare for BPO work, sales and supervisory roles.

+The activities benefit almost any job.

+You can confidently perform the following tasks after completing the exercises:

+1. Introduce yourself.
+2. Ask questions.
+3. Give instructions.
+4. Share stories.

+We will always have an opportunity for Q&A during the phone coaching and email activities.

+If you need me to help you with a weakness that's bothering you, let me know, and I will help you with that.

 ## Is The Fee Per Day?

 Our program starts at ₱557 for one week with ten lessons and one coaching session.